Dress Code for all those attending the school site

 - Men must have their head covered at all times

-- All women must wear skirts of knee length (a maximum of 2” above is acceptable
+- All women must wear skirts of knee length (a maximum of 2” above is acceptable.
+Trousers may not be worn.

 - Short sleeves may be worn by women, ensuring underarms are covered, and no cap sleeves

 - Ensure it is not lower than 4 fingers from the collar bone.